Ghana cannot afford to backslide in 2024

 Of course, that has been the convention.
 But it is bound to change sooner rather than later.

-Suffice it to stress that the Nana Addo Dankwa Akufo-Addo administration is dutifully steering the country to the right direction judging by the economic indicators and the good people of Ghana will most likely reward the hard work.
+Suffice it to stress that the Akufo-Addo administration is dutifully steering the country to the right direction judging by the economic indicators and the good people of Ghana will most likely reward the hard work.

 More so, as elucidated by the reputable Economist Intelligence Unit, the NDC’s 2024 chances will depend on the calibre of its presidential candidate.